 Dragonfly Energy to Report First Quarter 2023 Earnings Call on May 15, 2023

-RENO, Nev., May 01, 2023 (GLOBE NEWSWIRE) -- Dragonfly Energy Holdings Corp. ("Dragonfly" or the "Company") DFLI, an industry leader in energy storage and producer of deep cycle lithium-ion storage batteries, today announced that the Company will release its financial results for the first quarter 2023 after market close on Monday, May 15, 2023.
+/EIN News/ -- RENO, Nev., May 01, 2023 (GLOBE NEWSWIRE) -- Dragonfly Energy Holdings Corp. (“Dragonfly” or the “Company”) (Nasdaq: DFLI), an industry leader in energy storage and producer of deep cycle lithium-ion storage batteries, today announced that the Company will release its financial results for the first quarter 2023 after market close on Monday, May 15, 2023.
 The earnings press release will be followed by a conference call on May 15, 2023, hosted by members of the Dragonfly management team at 5:00 PM Eastern Time.

 Interested investors and other parties may access a live webcast of the conference call which will be available on the Events and Presentations page within the Investor Relations section of Dragonfly’s website at https://investors.dragonflyenergy.com/events-and-presentations/default.aspx.
 The call can also be accessed live via telephone by dialing (888) 886-7786 or for international callers (416) 764-8658, and referencing Dragonfly Energy.
 Please log in to the webcast or dial in to the call at least 10 minutes prior to the start of the event.